 Events, such as pandemics and hurricanes, can prompt quick migrations to online learning.
 This page brings together resources for rapid assimilation into coursework.
 We hope that this provides aid in times of emergency, uncertainty, or transition.

-As the educational community responds to COVID-19, vendors may contact individuals offering limited-time free access to their tools and platforms.
-Instead, we urge you to consider online resources that are always free or affordable.
-Please also consider that students may be experiencing greater financial stress than usual if they’re not able to work or are limited in work hours due to the coronavirus.
-Consider investing your time, now or over summer 2020, in trying resources and tools that will continue to be free to you and your students even after this period is over and will provide equal access to learning resources on day one.
+As an historical example, when COVID-19 hit in 2020, vendors offered limited-time free access to their tools and platforms.
+Then and today, we urge you to consider online resources that are always free or affordable.
+Please also consider that students may be experiencing greater financial stress than usual if they’re not able to work or are limited in work hours due to an event like a pandemic or natural disaster.
+Consider investing your time, now or over summer, in trying resources and tools that will continue to be free to you and your students when circumstances return to normal and will provide equal access to learning resources on day one.

 Don’t forget library resources!
 The library also has robust digital collections and archives, ebooks, and streaming video services year round.